Leica CL vs Olympus E-PL9

 | WiFi |

-Both the CL and the E-PL9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the CL does not have a direct predecessor.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is the Leica CL better than the Olympus E-PL9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.